sameersharmaAI/end2end/README.md

 ## Overview

 This project is designed to demonstrate a modular and industry-level structure for machine learning applications.
-It includes custom logging and exception handling, and it integrates a Flask API with a web app hosted on AWS Elastic Beanstalk.
+It includes custom logging and exception handling, and it integrates a Flask API with a web app written in html hosted on AWS Elastic Beanstalk with an AWS CodePipeline C/D Pipeline.
 The core functionality of the project is to predict students' math scores based on their attributes.

 ## Features